-56 Pre-Christian reflection on the origin of evil led to two rival 'theories': an external, supernatural origin brought about by a rebellion in heaven and the downfall of the rebel angels, and the internal, natural origin of evil traceable to an innate human inclination to sin.
+56 Pre-Christian reflection on the origin of evil lead to two rival 'theories': an external, supernatural origin brought about by a rebellion in heaven and the downfall of the rebel angels, and the internal, natural origin of evil traceable to an innate human inclination to sin.
 The first was fundamental for Enochic Judaism, while the second was the view adopted by the scribes, Pharisees and Rabbis of normative Judaism.
 In these visions in Revelation, the two views are brought together and shown to be two aspects of the same reality: the external evil that has been thrown out of heaven and is now chained in the abyss, and the internal evil that is due to human sin and corruption.

 57 This solves the problem encountered by St. Augustine about the precise ending of the 1,000 years: "On the other hand, it is a matter of some question whether during those last three years and six months, when the Devil is unloosed and will be raging with all his strength, anyone will join the faith who has not previously been of the faith" (City of God, 20:8).
 The interpretation presented here, that the devil is not released until the beast and false prophet are captured and sent to their eternal death (19,20), shows that St. Augustine's premise about the timing of the devil's unloosening is inaccurate, and that there is therefore no reason to worry about its consequences during the final 42-month period.
 The devil is not, in fact, liberated until after the second coming, when "The kingdom of the world has become our Lord's and his Christ's and he shall reign for ever and ever" (Rev 11,15).
-This means that precisely when the 1,000 year reign ends, with the unloosening of the devil (20,7), the eternal reign of God and his Christ has already begun, confirming the article of Christian faith that declares that the present reign of Christ will never end (Nicene Creed).
+This means that precisely when the 1,000 year reign ends, with the unloosening of the devil (20,7),

-(Rev 12-22).
+The second important corollary concerns the event with which the end-time prophecy opens (12,1-5)-the crucial event that sets in motion the series of actions prophesied for final period of seven years (Rev 12-22).
 This event is the vision of two opposing signs in heaven: one of a heavenly woman about to give birth and the other of the dragon, waiting to devour the baby as soon as it is born.58 The baby is the Messiah (12,5; cf. Ps 2,9) which identifies his mother as the community called Zion by the Hebrew prophets.59 Although there are many parallels with the birth narrative of Jesus in the Gospels, this birth report is certainly in a class of its own: firstly it starts with "a great sign was seen in heaven" (Rev 12,1), then there is the 'heavenly birth', and finally the male child is taken immediately up to the highest heaven, without setting foot on earth.60